 See your doctor if you notice shortness of breath or other unusual symptoms.
 If your symptoms are caused by interstitial lung disease, you can start treatments to manage the inflammation and scarring.

 Many times, doctors can’t find the cause of interstitial lung disease.
 In these cases, the condition is called idiopathic interstitial lung disease.

 Other causes of interstitial lung disease include medical conditions, use of some drugs, or exposure to toxic substances that damage your lungs.
-These causes of interstitial lung disease fall into three main categories:
+These causes of interstitial lung disease are

 Your body’s immune system attacks and